The Empress of Death Collection

 The calm pools below required entirely different treatment.
 Where falls embody raw force, pools represent contemplative stillness and mirror-like reflection.
 The surface needed absolute calm yet alive with subtle variation: barely perceptible ripples from swans' passage, faint disturbance where falls meet pool, gentle tonal gradation creating depth.
 Color temperature shifts reinforced their distinct natures—falls carrying cooler silvery tones suggesting eternal purity, pools warming slightly as they absorb and reflect the surrounding world.

 The intersection of raw force and calm contemplation became the perfect backdrop.
 Above, water crashes down with geological patience; below, pools receive this violence and transform it into perfect stillness.
-Persephone exists at the meeting point—experiencing both cleansing force of revelation and reflective calm of acceptance.
+Persephone exists at the meeting point—experiencing both the cleansing force of revelation and the reflective calm of acceptance.
 The triptych structure flanks this central vulnerability with temporal and philosophical context: time's eternal weight on one side, mortality's illuminating torch on the other, making her naked encounter with truth the fulcrum between burden and revelation.

 For the Collector